bryan-westcott/opguard/README.md

 Note that we only write code for the parts that differ from other models.
 All the model loading, device handling, revision enforcement, caching, memory (VRAM) management are all handled automatically.
-Note also that the example below shows how easy it is to build an atypical use case: two calls to provide encode followed by decode.

 ```python
 import torch